History of Lehman College

 For a decade before the entry of the United States in the Second World War, only women students attended, taking their first two years of study at the Bronx campus and then transferring to Hunter's Manhattan campus to complete their undergraduate work.

 Shortly after U.S. entry into the war, the students and faculty vacated the campus and turned over the facilities to the U.S. Navy, which used them as a training station for the newly organized WAVES (Women Accepted for Volunteer Emergency Service).
 To commemorate this period, the Navy later installed a ship's bell from the U.S.S.
 Columbia on the campus.

 In 1946 the campus won a niche in world history when it was made available to the United Nations at the urging of New York City officials.
-From March to August 1946, the first American meetings of the Security Council were held in the Gymnasium Building where intercollegiate basketball, archery, swimming, and other sports have been played.
+From March to August 1946, the first American meetings of the Security Council were held in the Gymnasium Building where intercollegiate basketball, archery, swimming, and other sports had been played.
 During festivities marking the 40th anniversary of the United Nations in 1986, the Southern New York State Division of the United Nations Association presented the College with a commemorative plaque, now displayed outside the Gymnasium Building.
 The College participated in the United Nations' 50th anniversary activities in 1995-96.

 Normal collegiate activity resumed at the campus in 1947, but, in addition to women, the Bronx branch began accepting former servicemen, who studied in separate classes.
-In 1951 the campus became fully coeducational and a four-year curriculum was introduced.
+In 1951 the campus became fully coeducational, and a four-year curriculum was introduced.
 The process of separating the Bronx campus from Hunter College into a separate unit began in 1967.
-Dr. Leonard Lief, chairman of the English Department, was named provost and made responsible for overseeing the transition.
-On July 1, 1968, Lehman College began an independent existence, with Dr. Lief as president.

-The Board of Higher Education named the new college after Herbert H. Lehman, in recognition of the commitment to public service exemplified by the four-time governor of New York State who later became a U.S. Senator and was the first director-general of UNRRA (the United Nations Relief and Rehabilitation Administration).
+The Board of Higher Education named the new college after Herbert H. Lehman, in recognition of his commitment to public service exemplified by the four-time governor of New York State who later became a U.S. Senator and was the first director-general of UNRRA (the United Nations Relief and Rehabilitation Administration).
 The College was formally dedicated on March 28, 1969, the 91st anniversary of Governor Lehman's birth.
 Each year, on or about March 28, the College commemorates the double anniversary by inviting a distinguished speaker to deliver the Herbert H. Lehman Memorial Lecture.

 The Art Gallery is housed in the Fine Arts Building, which was designed by the renowned architect Marcel Breuer - as was Shuster Hall, which houses the College's administrative offices.
-The Concert Hall, the adjacent Lehman College Library, and the two Breuer buildings offer a striking contrast to the Tudor-Gothic architecture of the original College buildings, providing an environment of considerable architectural interest.
-Anchoring the campus on its northern end is the APEX, designed by the internationally acclaimed architect Rafael Violy.
-Inside are sophisticated facilities for swimming, basketball, racquetball, weight training, track and field, and dance as well as new offices for security and academic departments.
+The Center for Performing Arts, the adjacent Lehman College Library, and the two Breuer buildings offer a striking contrast to the Tudor-Gothic architecture of the original College buildings, providing an environment of considerable architectural interest.

-Another facility, the new Child Care Center, opened its doors in fall 2013.
+Another facility, the Child Care Center, opened its doors in fall 2013.
 The center features six classrooms; a multipurpose room that can function as a playroom, after-school space or additional classroom; and a natural playground incorporating greenery, boulders and garden space, along with traditional playground equipment.

 There is close collaboration between the College's teacher and counselor education programs and Bronx school districts:

-The New York City Writing Project supports workshops for teachers of writing as well as research at all educational levels.
+• The New York City Writing Project supports workshops for teachers of writing as well as research at all educational levels.

-The Center for School/College Collaboratives receives external funding for projects that focus on increasing educational success for Bronx students and their families and preparing the students to enter and complete higher education.
+• The Center for School/College Collaboratives receives external funding for projects that focus on increasing educational success for Bronx students and their families and preparing the students to enter and complete higher education.
 The Center works with the entire school community - administrators, teachers, students, and parents - and collaborates with the Bronx Regional Offices of the New York City Department of Education.

-The Bronx Institute, funded with private and government grants, is helping more than 12,000 Bronx schoolchildren become academically successful.
+• The Bronx Institute, funded with private and government grants, is helping more than 12,000 Bronx schoolchildren become academically successful.

+On July 1 of 2021, Dr. Fernando Delgado was appointed as the fourth president of Lehman College.
 Dr. Delgado came to Lehman with more than 20 years of public college administrative experience in the Midwest and Arizona, including five years as executive vice chancellor for academic affairs at the University of Minnesota, Duluth, which serves approximately 10,000 students through its four academic colleges.
 Prior to that he served as vice chancellor for academic affairs and provost at the University of Wisconsin-River Falls.
 He has also held roles as an academic dean at Minnesota State University, Mankato and Hamline University in St. Paul.
 His academic career began at Arizona State University, where he also began his work as a university administrator.

 The son of immigrants—his father is from Mexico and his mother from Spain—Dr. Delgado, like more than 60 percent of Lehman’s students, was also a first-generation college student.
 He holds a bachelor’s degree in political science from San José University and a master’s degree and Ph.D. in communication studies from the University of Iowa.